dmustanger/7dtd-ServerTools/README.md

 <br>
 Temporary ban command for 1 to 60 min ban via console.<br>
 <br>
-Default chat command triggers / and ! can be set to a custom instead.<br>
+Default chat command triggers / and ! can be set to a custom symbol instead.<br>
 <br>
 Administrator alerts when entities are detected stuck underground.<br>
 <br>